YusufAydogan/Instagram-mini-project-codes-with-python-and-C-sharp/README.md

  First-My-Project
 my first projects in software

-You can copy and compile the codes here.
-And you will have a mini atm app.
+One of the projects I did when I first started the software You can copy and use the codes from here.
+And you will have two kinds of mini atm apps.
+(if-else and switch case version)